levanduy99/Java-Coding/README.md

 Given `n` pairs of parentheses, write a function to *generate all combinations of well-formed parentheses*.

+### 4. Binary Number with Alternating Bits

+Given a positive integer, check whether it has alternating bits: namely, if two adjacent bits will always have different values.

 ## Dynamic Programming

 ### 1. Climbing Stairs